St. Matthew’s Governors

 Governors have a key role to play in helping our school to provide the best possible education for all our children.
 With their help we can all raise standards and ensure that every child in our school achieves their full potential.

-The governing body consists of the Headteacher, a teacher, a member of the non teaching staff, LA representatives, members co-opted from the local community, representatives from St. Matthew’s Church and parent governors.
+The governing body consists of the Headteacher, a member of the school staff, LA representatives, members co-opted from the local community, representatives from St. Matthew’s Church and parent governors.
 Each governor serves a four year term and if you are interested in becoming a school governor then please contact school.
 On this page you will find information about the governance at St. Matthew’s.

 Full Board: The full board of governors meets three times a year as standard.
 However, there may be additional times when the board meets, for example for the appointment of a new headteacher.